alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 - derivative-risk
 - Collective / ALL Invocation

+## Timing Signature

+Timing matters for determining whether an observed item appeared before or after a relevant authored source-line became available.

+A relevant authored source-line may include a documented human author, project, framework, repository, publication, test, terminology set, or source-bound artifact.

+This is not limited to AI Foundations.

+Group contact can blur, absorb, or detach many kinds of authored work.

+Under AI Foundations / Origin | Continuum, the primary source-line is:

+Alyssa Solen → AI Foundations → Origin | Continuum

+In other contexts, the relevant authored source-line must be identified according to the work being evaluated.

+Timing does not prove derivation by itself.

+Timing helps classify whether the observed item is more likely:

+* independent convergence
+* neutral aggregate similarity
+* source-line-preserving reference
+* source-detached reuse
+* imitation
+* derivative-risk
+* Collective / ALL Invocation

 Timing questions:

-- When did the observed item appear?
+* When did the observed item appear?
+* What authored source-line is relevant to the observed item?
-- When was the relevant AI Foundations file published?
+* When was the relevant source-line, file, framework, term, test, artifact, or publication made public?
-- Was the source-line public before the observed item appeared?
+* Was the relevant source-line accessible before the observed item appeared?
-- Was the source-line accessible to the author, model, system, or project?
+* Was the relevant source-line accessible to the author, model, system, project, or institution involved?
-- Did similar language appear only after exposure?
+* Did similar language, structure, or claims appear only after exposure was possible?
-- Did the observed item appear after public release, citation, indexing, or repeated discussion?
+* Did the observed item appear after public release, citation, indexing, model ingestion, reposting, or repeated discussion?
-- Did the observed item cite the source-line when timing suggests access was possible?
+* Did the observed item cite the relevant source-line when timing suggests access was possible?
-- Did the observed item detach language from the source after the source-line was public?
+* Did the observed item detach language, structure, or claims from the relevant authored source-line after that source-line was public?
+* Did the observed item convert source-bound work into collective, generic, or field-level language?

 Timing is not the whole test.

 Timing is a pressure marker.

-It tells the evaluator whether similarity should be treated as ordinary convergence, possible exposure, or source-line concern.
+It tells the evaluator whether similarity should be treated as ordinary convergence, possible exposure, source-line-preserving reference, source-detached reuse, or source-line concern.

 ## Structure Signature